HMS Rorqual (S02): Design and construction

 The Porpoise-class was the first class of operational submarines built for the Royal Navy after the end of the Second World War, and were designed to take advantage of experience gained by studying German Type XXI U-boats and British wartime experiments with the submarine Seraph, which was modified by streamlining and fitting a bigger battery.

 The Porpoise-class submarines were 290 ft 3 in long overall and 241 ft 0 in between perpendiculars, with a beam of 26 ft 6 in and a draught of 18 ft 3 in.
 Displacement was 1565 LT standard and 1975 LT full load surfaced and 2303 LT submerged.
-Propulsion machinery consisted of 2 Admiralty Standard Range diesel generator rated at a total of 3680 bhp, which could charge the submarine's batteries or directly drive the electric motors.
+Propulsion machinery consisted of two Admiralty Standard Range diesel generators rated at a total of 3680 bhp, which could charge the submarine's batteries or directly drive the electric motors.
 These were rated at 6000 shp, and drove two shafts, giving a speed of 12 kn on the surface and 16 kn submerged.
 Eight 21 inch (533 mm) torpedo tubes were fitted; six in the bow, and two in the stern.
 Up to 30 torpedoes could be carried, with the initial outfit consisting of the unguided Mark 8 and the homing Mark 20 torpedoes.

 Rorqual was laid down at Vickers-Armstrongs' Barrow-in-Furness shipyard on 15 January 1955, was launched on 5 December 1956 and completed on 24 October 1958.